 Example calculation for ilbc (15.2Kbps) audio codec (up to network L2 layer):

 - VOIP data size: 38(codec sample size)*1(samples per packet) = 38 bytes

 - Packets per second: 1000(milliseconds in a second)/20(packet duration in ms) = 50 packets

 I used the following handbooks to create this calculator:

-You may insert there your codecs and network specifications, the data will be automatically reflected in the calculator over time.
+You may insert your codecs and network specifications, and the data will be automatically reflected in the calculator over time.